Bend, British Columbia: Transportation

-A trackside signpost marks the flag stop for Via Rail's Jasper – Prince Rupert train.
-The immediate Via Rail stops are Penny to the northwest and Dome Creek to the southeast.

-Bend station

-Bend station is on the Canadian National Railway mainline in Bend.
-Via Rail's Jasper – Prince Rupert train calls at the station as a flag stop.
-The stop is across the Fraser River from the village of Dome Creek which is accessible by Gravel Road from Yellowhead Highway 16.
+A trackside signpost marks Bend station, the flag stop for Via Rail's Jasper – Prince Rupert train.
+The immediate Via Rail stops are Penny to the northwest and Dome Creek station to the southeast.
+The stop is across the Fraser River from the village of Dome Creek which is accessible by Gravel Road from the Yellowhead Highway.

 History

 Railway

 Bend, like Guilford to its northwest, and Kidd to its southeast, was an original train station (1914) on the Grand Trunk Pacific Railway (the Canadian National Railway after nationalization).
 Bend lies at Mile 57.7, Fraser Subdivision (about Mile 147 during the line's construction).

 Commencing the 1928 special Dominion Day train to Prince George from Bend suggests the community's significance at the time.
 At the rail bridge in 1931, a train struck and killed Elfrida Strand, who was searching for stray horses with her husband.
 In 1948, another rail accident occurred when two forestry speeders carrying 17 men to a forest fire at Loos collided near Bend, resulting in hospitalizations.
 In 1946, a spirited moose paced a westbound train.
 Tripping on the encrusted snow at Mile 58, it fell behind the tender, derailing four freight cars.

-Built in 1914, the standard-design Plan 100‐152 (Bohi's Type E) station building could not have survived the 1942 fire, or been the structure dismantled in 1962.
+Built in 1914, the standard-design Plan 100-152 (Bohi's Type E) station building could not have survived the 1942 fire, or been the structure dismantled in 1962.
 The fate of an unidentified freight and passenger shelter is unclear.